Quantum-enhanced Markov Chain Monte Carlo for systems larger than your Quantum Computer: Framework and figures of merit

-To analyse the convergence of CGQeMCMC in test cases that is currently technologically inaccessible to QeMCMC, we run Markov Chains and estimate the average magnetisation and energy of the Boltzmann distribution.
-For low temperatures, this essentially becomes an optimisation problem as only a few states contribute.
+To analyze the convergence of CGQeMCMC in test cases that is currently technologically inaccessible to QeMCMC, we run Markov Chains and estimate the average magnetization and energy of the Boltzmann distribution.
+For low temperatures, this essentially becomes an optimization problem as only a few states contribute.

-As mentioned in Section \ref{sec:preliminary}, calculating the average magnetisation $\langle m\rangle_\mu$ is dependent on first calculating the partition function.
+As mentioned in Section \ref{sec:preliminary}, calculating the average magnetization $\langle m\rangle_\mu$ is dependent on first calculating the partition function.
 This makes direct calculation infeasible for even relatively simple systems.
 The alternative is to perform the following estimation where $m(s)$ is calculated for each sampled state by Equation \ref{eqn:m}:

-Assuming thermalisation of the Markov chain, this is accurate with high probability even when $N$ is very small in comparison to the entire state space \cite{ambegaokar2010, levin2017}.
-One can use estimation of this observable as a figure of merit by asking the question: ``How well can our Markov chain estimate the true magnetisation?''.
+Assuming thermalization of the Markov chain, this is accurate with high probability even when $N$ is very small in comparison to the entire state space \cite{ambegaokar2010, levin2017}.
+One can use estimation of this observable as a figure of merit by asking the question: ``How well can our Markov chain estimate the true magnetization?''.
 Of course this requires knowledge of the stationary distribution.
-Here the stationary distribution of exemplar 16, 25 and 36 spin instances are found by brute force, meaning that the update proposals can be evaluated against the true magnetisation as benchmark.
+Here the stationary distribution of exemplar 16, 25 and 36 spin instances are found by brute force, meaning that the update proposals can be evaluated against the true magnetization as benchmark.

-Specifically, this paper will look at cumulative magnetisation as sampling from Markov Chains generally requires thinning (to take non-correlated samples) and burning (to ensure thermalisation) which incurs hyper-parameters complicating the analysis.
+Specifically, this paper will look at cumulative magnetization as sampling from Markov Chains generally requires thinning (to take non-correlated samples) and burning (to ensure thermalization) which incurs hyper-parameters complicating the analysis.

-Crucially, in certain cases, magnetisation estimation can be a flawed figure of merit.
+Crucially, in certain cases, magnetization estimation can be a flawed figure of merit.
 As briefly discussed in Section \ref{sec:therm}, a chain may appear to converge to the stationary distribution, while it is actually stuck in a local minimum.
-If the magnetisation contribution of this local minimum is similar to that of the actual magnetisation, then this becomes a flawed figure of merit.
-Thus, alongside the magnetisation calculation we analyse the convergence of average energy between multiple chains which can be compared with the exact average energy for the stationary distribution.
+If the magnetization contribution of this local minimum is similar to that of the actual magnetization, then this becomes a flawed figure of merit.
+Thus, alongside the magnetization calculation we analyse the convergence of average energy between multiple chains which can be compared with the exact average energy for the stationary distribution.
 If local minima impede convergence, this measure will display an obvious bias.